Crisis Management Model

 The role of the crisis management team is essentially to analyse the situation and to formulate a crisis management model or plan.
 This is necessary to save and secure the company’s reputation and position in the industry.

-Assertive communication in a crisis
+Crisis Management Model: assertive communication in a crisis

 Communications in times of crisis must be effectively managed towards all stakeholders: suppliers, customers, partners and employees.
 Effective corporate communications during difficult times often determines how the company is perceived in the eyes of others, which is crucial for further successes.